shaharL04/unitalking/README.md

 # Unitalking

 The **Unitalking** platform is a global chat solution that empowers users to engage in real-time conversations across multiple languages.
-By leveraging a robust WebSocket-based messaging system alongside the LibreTranslate, Unitalking eliminates language barriers, enabling seamless and interactive communication.
+By leveraging a robust WebSocket-based messaging system alongside LibreTranslate, Unitalking eliminates language barriers, enabling seamless and interactive communication.

 ## Features